fedora-java/versions-dashboard/README.md

 # versions-dashboard

-This project builds an .html version report of packages required to build maven in Fedora.
+This project creates a json version report of packages required to build maven in Fedora.